wordofwarning/wordofwarning.org/current/2023-turn/programme/index.md

 <hr>
 Maisha Kungu Dance · *HEARTH*

 *A love letter to Manchester.
 Devised & diverse, together we move through the terrain of the body within the landscape of the city.
-This is an introduction to my world, via my community whose beginnings may be elsewhere, but now call Manchester home.*<br>Five dancers take you on a journey, celebrating differences, creating new cultures while connecting Manchester to its industrial, global, and colonial past to protest, and re-humanise migration as an innate form of human movement.
+This is an introduction to my world, via my community whose beginnings may be elsewhere, but now call Manchester home.*<br>Five dancers take you on a journey, celebrating differences and creating new cultures while connecting Manchester to its industrial, global, and colonial past to protest, and re-humanise migration as an innate form of human movement.

 Made with & peformed by Nigel Beard, Tan Ire, Jesus Blancos-Santos, Yosha Gilkes, Jova Bagioli Reyes<br>Maisha Kungu is a multidisciplinary dance artist & researcher in ethnography & cultural theory.
 She has performed in stadiums, stages, walk-abouts, and go-go podiums while diversifying into choreography for music videos & film.
 <hr>
 Matrafisc Dance Company · *One Plus One Equals One*

-*Are you the clothes you wearing?*
+*Are you the clothes you are wearing?*

 Choreographer & dancers: Anthony Apicella & Ina Colizza · Music by Trentemoller<br>Matrafisc Dance was established in 2015 by Manchester-based Italian choreographers Antonello Apicella & Ina Colizza, to research & express their artistic & training differences in a new choreographic language, creating exciting & unique repertoire.
 <hr>
 Matter of Fact · *Cocktails*

 *How safe can women feel walking home anymore?
 Is it better to stay as a group & grip your keys, or wear baggy clothes, cut your hair short, and not make eye contact?
-When does violence against women stop being a feminist issue and start being a human rights emergency?*<br>Through the use of nostalgic music & storytelling through movement, *Cocktails* follows the journey of two young women making their way home after a night out to explore how we make the night less threatening.<br>Supported by Company Chameleon & Culture Warrington.
+When does violence against women stop being a feminist issue and start being a human rights emergency?*<br>Through the use of nostalgic music & storytelling through movement, *Cocktails* follows the journey of two young women making their way home after a night out to explore how we make the night less threatening.

+Supported by Company Chameleon & Culture Warrington.

 Matter of Fact is a collaboration between performer/choreographer/facilitators Erin Pollitt & Daisy Howell to make their own work focusing on feminism & popular culture.
 <hr>
 Orla Collier · *Endormore*

-A solo physical theatre performance piece which takes the audience on a raw & intimate journey through memories, sensations, and emotions from Orla's time growing up in a small village in the Lake District.<br>Commissioned by Great Place: Lakes & Dales; The Dukes Theatre.
+A solo physical theatre performance piece which takes the audience on a raw & intimate journey through memories, sensations, and emotions from Orla's time growing up in a small village in the Lake District.

+Commissioned by Great Place: Lakes & Dales; The Dukes Theatre.
 Supported by Brewery Arts; Theatre by The Lake.

 Choreographed & performed by Orla Collier · Music composed by Mologan<br>Orla Collier is a freelance dance artist based in Cumbria who has worked with Displace Yourself Theatre, VERVE, New Adventures.
 Orla is inspired by the capacity that dance & theatre has for emotional expression, and how simply sharing honest feelings & experiences can have huge impacts.<br>Molagon is an independent musician from Cumbria who is now based in Manchester.
 <hr>